oppia/oppia-web-developer-docs/Protocol-buffers.md

 2. Add an object under the `proto` key in `manifest.json` describing how to download your proto files.
 For details on the syntax used by `manifest.json`, check the code in `scripts/install_third_party.py`, which parses the manifest.
 3. Add the path to where your proto files will be downloaded to `buf.yaml` under the `roots` key.
 4. If you need more languages than are currently in `buf.gen.yaml`, update `buf.gen.yaml` to add your languages.
 5. You're done!
-Now you can import classes representing your data structures the from the code that buf generates.
+Now you can import classes representing your data structures from the code that buf generates.

 ## Examples